 Who becomes a surrogate?
 And why?

 Great question, with a heartwarming answer.
 Gestational surrogates are women who have had at least one successful pregnancy and have completed their own families.
 They then choose to become a surrogate to help someone else grow their family.

-Because the surrogate is providing such a transformative service to the intended parents, and risking her own health to do so, she does receive payment for gestational surrogacy.
+Because the surrogate is providing such a transformative service to the intended parents and risking her health, she receives payment for gestational surrogacy.
 Do not give in to that soap-opera voice in your head.
 “Oh, so she does it for the money!”
 Absolutely NOT.

-Successful surrogacy journeys can take up to 2 years and involve fertility treatments and a full-term pregnancy and delivery of a baby.
+Successful surrogacy journeys can take up to 2 years and involve fertility treatments, a full-term pregnancy, and the delivery of a baby.
 Meanwhile, the surrogate already has her own complete family to look after and care for.
-Trust us, surrogates choose to help intended parents because they wholeheartedly believe in the family’s mission.
+Trust us; surrogates choose to help intended parents because they wholeheartedly believe in the family’s mission.

 All potential surrogates and potential intended parents go through an extensive application and screening process.
-There are medical aspects, background checks, financial information, legal agreements, and many other steps involved to assure all will be safe and successful along the surrogacy journey.
+Medical aspects, background checks, financial information, legal agreements, and many other steps are involved to ensure all will be safe and successful along the surrogacy journey.

 Once approved, surrogates and intended parents each make a list of their goals, ideals, and preferences for who they might want to connect with and how they would like the journey to unfold.
-Both the surrogates and intended parents may choose whom they would like to partner with.
+The surrogates and intended parents may choose with whom they want to partner.
 Everyone involved is there of their own free will and working collaboratively toward the ultimate goal: brand-new, adorable family member(s) for the intended parents.

 Not much drama here, is there?
 Just happily ever after.

 Ready to learn more about surrogacy?